Is it time for you to buy?

 First, we have to define what “the right property” means to you.
 We start by having a conversation with you and becoming aware of the circumstances surrounding your decision to buy.
 It’s important that you are clear about the type of property you want to buy, the price you can afford, and the criteria most important to you.

 - Is it location you need most?

 The trick is knowing what you are actually looking for, being educated about the market and prepared to buy, then looking for it!
 By listening to your reasons for buying, and understanding your criteria, we can better advise you and find properties that match your needs.

 Do I need to be pre-approved for a loan?

 Yes.
 You will need to visit with a lender if you have not done so already.
 This will establish the price range of homes we can show you.
 If you don’t know a lender, we know many good ones and can refer some to you.

 Once you are pre-approved and know your price range, we will start discussing the areas you are interested in and the types of homes available in those areas.
-After we identify the best candidates for you, we will start touring those homes and look for the one that best matches your criteria.
+After we identify the best candidate homes for you, we will start touring those homes and look for the one that best matches your criteria.
 Currently, Austin remains an extremely competitive market, so it’s likely you will be competing for a home against other buyers.
 We know how to write winning offers when it’s “the one”.

 How often will we go looking at Houses?

 Once we start, we don’t stop until we find your new home.
 If we’ve done a good job listening to your needs and understanding what you are seeking in a home or investment property, we will be, on the first day, taking you directly to houses that will be serious candidates for purchase.
 Often, you will find the right home on the first or second time out looking.
 Other times, it may take many trips, and some adjustments to your criteria if suitable properties are not turning up.